MPIBGC-TEE/LAPM/README.md

 ---

-Installation simply via the install script `install.sh`.
+Installation simply via the install script `install.sh install`.
+Use either `develop` or `install` as additional parameter, it will be passed to the `python3 setup.py` call.

 ---